CDonnerer/xgboost-distribution/README.rst

-Below, we show a performance comparison of the `NGBoost`_ ``NGBRegressor`` and ``XGBDistribution`` models, using the Boston Housing dataset and a normal distribution (similar hyperparameters).
+Below, we show a performance comparison of the `NGBoost`_ ``NGBRegressor`` and ``XGBDistribution`` models, using the Boston Housing dataset and a normal distribution.
 We note that while the performance of the two models is essentially identical, XGBDistribution is **50x faster** (timed on both fit and predict steps):

 .. image:: https://raw.githubusercontent.com/CDonnerer/xgboost-distribution/main/imgs/performance_comparison.png